Journal for Plague Lovers: Music and lyrics

-In 2020, an in-depth analysis of Edwards' lyrics on the album, by Guy Mankowski (with input from Edwards' sister, Rachel) was published in the journal 'Punk & Post-Punk'.
-Mankowski concluded that 'in Edwards' lyrics, a number of metaphors reconfigure the malleability of the physical body and expand the concept of how self-fashioning can be applied in relation to it'.

 Release

 The album was released on 18 May 2009 on CD, a two-disc CD edition, download and LP.
 The album entered the UK Album Chart at number 3 and spending 5 weeks on the Top 100, selling 34,707 copies in the first week.
 It charted within the Top 20 in Ireland and in Norway.
 So far the album has been certified Silver in the UK.

 A Deluxe Edition CD was released, includes a second disc with demo versions of all thirteen album songs and a hardback 36-page booklet featuring Edwards' original lyrics and artwork.
 These lyrics, in the process of adaptation to the album, had often been substantially edited and rearranged.
 This version of the album is missing the hidden track "Bag Lady", whose lyrics are however not included on the single disc edition.
 The Japanese edition of the album was released on 13 May 2009, and features two exclusive bonus tracks.
 The download version includes a bonus remix by the NYPC and an acoustic version of the title track.